-On balmy nights, you can leave the fly off and use the inner on its own, or if there’s a cooler breeze blowing, you can chuck the fly on for more shelter.
+On balmy nights, you can leave the fly off and use the inner on its own, or if there’s a cool breeze blowing, you can chuck the fly on for more shelter.
 The single north-south pole design makes set up easy – even if you’re attempting it on your own.
-If you do get caught in a shower, the fly of the Razorback has a high waterhead rating and heat taped seams to keep you nice and dry.
-You can keep some of your gear out of your sleeping space, by tucking it under the vestibule for easy storage.
+If you do get caught in a shower, the fly of the Razorback has a high

 I bought the previous version from Snowys on sale - looks exactly the same except a lime/ forest green colour.
 Good size for one with gear (I'm 6 foot) with the pointed end giving extra leg room.
 Copes well in windy conditions if pointed into wind and well pegged out.
 When weather is good it is great to have the whole side open for plenty of fresh air.
 Alloy pole and pegs very lightweight.
 All in all great value!

 Hi, i bought one of these tents from Snowys a couple of years ago and have been quite happy with it.
 I'm wondering which footprint would be the best match for this size & shape?

 I couldn't really find a great option for a footprint for your Oztrail Backpacker Hiking Tent, so I asked one of our keen hikers, also Ben, for some advice.
 He suggested that there probably isn't a great option available from existing footprints but that if you used either a space blanket, cheap/thin tarp or some fabric from Spotlight, then you'd probably be able to craft one for your tent that will fit perfectly for a fraction of the cost of trying to get one custom made.